 Disclaimer: When a Name Matches But You Can’t Prove it

 For example, I’ve found two witches that I believe are ancestors of mine.
-Their last names match my ancestors including the time period and location in which my ancestors lived.
+Their last names match my ancestors including the time period and exact location in which my ancestors lived.
 But I can’t find either in my family tree nor can I find them in anyone’s family trees online.
 This leads me to believe their names were expunged from their family trees.
 It’s a theory of mine.
 I can’t prove it but it would make sense if their families were ashamed of them or wanted to protect themselves from being accused down the line.

 Step #5: Talk To Your Family

 Find information about witch ancestors by simply talking to family members.
 Sometimes another family member has already done research and built a family tree.
 If you are really lucky, there might be a story about a witch ancestor or witch hunter passed down through your family tree.
 Talk to your oldest surviving family member for closer insight.
-Keep in mind other terms used like herbs, herbalist, cunningwoman, midwife, wizard, alchemist, occultist, wise man, sin eater, water witch, pow wow, faith healer, fairy doctor, fairy friend, witch doctor, healer, outcast, shaman, hag, crone, granny, sage, etc.
+Keep in mind other terms used like herbs, herbalist, cunning woman or man, midwife, wizard, alchemist, berserker, sorceress, sorcerer, bruja, occultist, wise man, sin eater, water witch, pow wow, faith healer, fairy doctor, fairy friend, witch doctor, healer, outcast, shaman, hag, crone, granny, sage, etc.

 So you’ve built an entire family tree, spent hours on research, and still haven’t found a link to witch ancestors in your family tree?
 Don’t fret.
 This was supposed to be fun!
 But if you’re that serious about it, think about it like this.
 By process of deduction, someone in your family tree was a witch or a witch hunter.
 Why?
 Because you have literally thousands of people in your lineage.
 Someone was either accused or executed as a witch!
 We all have witch ancestors, it’s just about finding them.

 In the meantime, now you have information on your ancestors to educate other people in your family or simply enjoy on your own.
 Put together a ancestry photo album or scrapbook.
 Write a book or blog with the stories you’ve gathered on your family tree.
 In addition, consider asking your ancestors to send you a dream or message with an answer to this question.
 I promise you, you will receive one.
 And maybe your witch ancestor is just waiting for you to reach out.
 Light a candle and talk to them.